NRG Energy Inc. (NRG) Stock Could Soon Reward Patient Investors

 Sponsored

-The stock witnessed a -2.84% gain in the last 1 month and extending the period to 3 months gives it a -22.22%, and is -3.73% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.58% over the week and 2.62% over the month.
+The stock witnessed a -1.63% gain in the last 1 month and extending the period to 3 months gives it a -18.40%, and is 4.12% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.37% over the week and 2.56% over the month.

 NRG Energy Inc. (NRG) Top Institutional Holders